 The Programmer's Learning Machine (PLM) is a free cross-platform programming exerciser.
-It lets you explore various concepts of programming through interactive exercises, that you can solve in either Java, Python or Scala (support for the C language is experimental).
+It lets you explore various concepts of programming through interactive challenges, that you can solve in either Java, Python or Scala (support for the C language is experimental).

-PLM is known to work on all major operating systems (Linux, Mac, Windows).
+The PLM is known to work on all major operating systems (Linux, Mac, Windows).
 Its interface and content is througfully translated to English and French, and partially to Brasilian and Italian; we hope that other translations will be contributed in the future.

 We develop this program since 2008 for our teaching at the school Telecom Nancy for our students, that later become IT and CS engineers.
 We use this tool in several units of our curriculum, for a total of over 30h of practical labs (that are all included in the released version).
 This greatly increase the motivation of our students, allowing us to cover a much wider spectrum of topics than before the PLM introduction.

 You can download the program as jar archive from here: plm-2 4 9.jar.
 Double-click on the archive file to run it, or type the following in a console.

 java -jar plm-2_5.jar

 The environment should be rather self-contained, with all the important information directly in the program itself.
 So just give it a spin!
 You only need a Java runtime for that.